dhruv5423/Top-100-Batters-T20-to-ODI-Strike-Rate-Mapping/README.md

 # Top 100 Batters T20 to ODI Strike Rate Mapping

 ## Overview
 This repository contains all the necessary files, scripts, and data for the project "Top-100 Batters: T20 to ODI Strike Rate Mapping".
+The interface Rstudio was used to create a Quarto document to publish the paper.

 The paper investigates how strike rates translate across T20 and ODI cricket formats for top-performing players and their peers.
 The dataset and associated analyses focus on player adaptability across formats using statistical modeling.

 **`data/raw_data`**: Contains the raw ball-by-ball data files for T20 and ODI matches, downloaded from [CricSheet](https://cricsheet.org/).
 - **`data/processed_data`**: Contains the cleaned and processed datasets, including: